-We will hold six week-long day camp sessions July 6th through August 14th for all age groups.
+We will hold eight week-long day camp sessions June 20th through August 19th for all age groups.
 Camp is held on the Farm from 9:00am-3:00pm, Monday-Friday at Candy Lane Elementary: 5901 SE Hull Ave.
 Milwaukie, Oregon 97267.

 Aftercare is available for an additional flat rate of $65 for the week.

 We want every child to experience Schoolyard Farms Summer Camp, and are working on making scholarships available.
 Please indicate your interest in a camp scholarship during Online Registration.
 If you would like to make a donation to help sponsor a child in need of a scholarship, you will be given the opportunity to do so when filling out the Registration Form.

 Every day of camp your child will need to bring: a lunch, water bottle, hat, sunscreen, and close-toed shoes.
 We recommend you label and pack camper items in a backpack or small bag.
 We ask that camper cell phones remain in camper backpacks during camp, and all other toys and electronic devices remain at home.